gabrielstramontin/mslearn-security-fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 1. A pop-up displays indicating that More information is required.
 This is because as a member of the SSPRSecurityGroupUsers group, the configuration requires its members to register when they sign in.
 Select the **Next** button.
 Note:  An alternative to having users do the registration, themselves, is for admins to directly configure the authentication methods when they add a user.
 This requires admins to know and set the ​phone numbers and email addresses that users use to perform self-service password reset, and reset a user’s password.

 1. The “Keep your account secure” page opens.
+The window that appears is for the Microsoft Authenticator method that requires the authenticator app.
+For this lab, we will use a different method, to avoid the step of having to download the application.
+Select **I want to use a different method**.
+    1. From the pop-up window that appears, select the drop-down arrow and select **Phone**, then selectd **Confirm**.
-The window that appears is for the Phone authentication method, if you don’t have a mobile device with you that is capable of receiving text messages, skip to the next step.
-You're prompted to enter a phone number.
-Ensure the option **Text me a code** is enabled.
-Enter the phone number where you can receive a text code and select the **Next button**.
-A new window opens indicating a code was sent to the phone you entered.
+    1. You're prompted to enter a phone number.
+Ensure the option **Receive a code** is enabled.
+Enter the phone number where you can receive the code and select **Next**.
+    1. A new window opens indicating a code was sent to the phone you entered.
 Enter the code your received and select **Next**.
-A window opens indicating Success and showing your Default sign-in method.
-Select **Done**.
+A window opens that indicates the code was vierified.
+Select **Next** then select **Done**.
-    1. Alternatively, you can set up a different method as shown on the bottom left of the window.
-If you choose to set up a different method, select **I want to set up a different method**, a pop-up window shows up, asking Which method would you like to use?
-From the drop-down, select your preferred method, **Email**, then select the **Confirm** button.
-Enter the email you would like to use then select **Next**.
-A new window opens indicating a code was sent to the email you entered.
-Access the email you entered to obtain the code.
-Enter the code your received and select **Next**.
-A window opens indicating Success and showing your Default sign-in method.
-Select **Done**.

 1. You can now complete your sign-in.
 If you see that your sign-in time has expired, just reenter the password.